-The Committee noted that the submitted budget impact analysis only considered patients who presented with new metastatic melanoma from year to year, which would underestimate the budget impact of cobimetinib plus vemurafenib, as patients with earlier-stage disease in past years who would develop metastatic disease in later years were not included in the analysis. pERC also noted that the budget impact analysis was most sensitive to changes in the proportion of patients testing positive for a BRAF V600 mutation, market share assumptions, and the actual dose of the combination therapy used by patients in practice.
+The Committee noted that the submitted budget impact analysis considered only patients who presented with new metastatic melanoma from year to year, which would underestimate the budget impact of cobimetinib plus vemurafenib, as the analysis did not include patients with earlier-stage disease in past years who would develop metastatic disease in later years. pERC also noted that the budget impact analysis was most sensitive to changes in the proportion of patients testing positive for a BRAF V600 mutation, market share assumptions, and the actual dose of the combination therapy used by patients in practice. pERC discussed feedback from the Submitter that disagreed with the EGP's reanalysis approach for determining the dose of therapy. pERC agreed with the EGP's reanalysis approach and reiterated pERC's original conclusion that the budget impact analysis was sensitive to changes in the actual dose of the combination therapy used by patients in practice, in addition to changes in the proportion of patients testing positive for a BRAF V600 mutation and market share assumptions.

-Input from the pCODR Provincial Advisory Group (PAG) indicated concerns regarding the high cost of cobimetinib plus vemurafenib as a barrier to implementation. pERC considered that the price of the two drugs was a major driver of the high incremental cost-effectiveness ratio and that those estimates reflect the incremental cost of a high-cost combination compared with a high-cost single-agent. pERC also noted that the results of the submitted budget impact analysis were sensitive to changes to the prevalent population, the proportion of patients expected to present with BRAF V600 mutation-positive disease, the market share assumptions, and the dose of the combination therapy.
-Therefore, pERC discussed that jurisdictions may want to consider pricing arrangements and/or cost structures that would improve cost-effectiveness to an acceptable level.
-Furthermore, pERC discussed that there is an absence of high-quality evidence to inform the choice of cobimetinib plus vemurafenib compared with dabrafenib plus trametinib.
+Input from the PAG indicated concerns regarding the high cost of cobimetinib plus vemurafenib as a barrier to implementation. pERC considered that the price of the two drugs was a major driver of the high ICER and that those estimates reflect the incremental cost of a high-cost combination compared with a high-cost single agent. pERC also noted that the results of the submitted budget impact analysis were sensitive to changes to the prevalent population, the proportion of patients expected to present with BRAF V600 mutation-positive disease, the market share assumptions, and the dose of the combination therapy.
+Therefore, pERC noted that jurisdictions may want to consider pricing arrangements and/or cost structures that would improve cost-effectiveness to an acceptable level.
+Furthermore, pERC discussed the issue that there is an absence of high-quality evidence to inform the choice of cobimetinib plus vemurafenib compared with dabrafenib plus trametinib.
 The Committee concluded that, in the absence of that evidence, the cost of cobimetinib plus vemurafenib should not exceed the cost of dabrafenib plus trametinib.